Quaker oats recipes will satisfy you right through to lunch.

 Let's do it... oat flour pancakes

 Here's a little caution.
 The more finely ground a grain, the higher the glycemic index; the more fattening it is.
 You can get away with it, up to a point, because of the added protein and fat; eggs, butter, olive oil and milk.
 Keep your oat meal pancakes for special occasions.
-Certainly don't add any refined wheat flour as some recipes recommend; it will make them smoother, perhaps more palatable, but no longer one of Bernard Preston's healthy slow foods, made fast.
+Certainly don't add any refined cake flour as some recipes recommend; it will make them smoother, perhaps more palatable, but no longer one of Bernard Preston's healthy slow foods, made fast.
 Rolled oats are best.

 These grains are usually processed in the same mills, and thus the oats becomes contaminated with traces of gluten; patients suffering from coeliac disease may be extremely sensitive to even small amounts of this protein.

 Is oats gluten free?
 Yes, but it has the highest proportion of protein of all the cereals; around 20 percent.
-It would seem that some coeliac patients are still sensitive to some of the amino acids in oats.
+It would seem that a few coeliac patients are still sensitive to some of the amino acids in oats.
 Generally, it's allowed for these persons, if it's pure and uncontaminated by other grains; that's extremely difficult to guarantee.

 Do you suffer from chronic diarrhoea?
 Try cutting out all these grains from your meals for a month.
 You may be surprised; talk to a nutritionist for details of a gluten free diet.